w3f/Grant-Milestone-Delivery/deliveries/nullifier-prime-milestone_1.md

 **Context**

 Milestone 1 focuses on implementing core protocol-level data structures and transaction types to enable privacy primitives within an EVM-compatible Substrate chain.
-Concretely, we introduce Merkle trees for deposit commitments, define a new Shield transaction type, extend block headers with a commitment root, and integrate these with a fork of the EVM execution engine (SputnikVM).
-We also provide a node template and baseline benchmarks for the primitive data types.
+Concretely, we introduce Merkle trees for deposit commitments, define a new Shield transaction type and integrate these with a fork of the EVM execution engine (SputnikVM).
+We also provide a node template

 Primary code branches for this milestone: